The Gadget Show: 2013–2016: Back to origins, presenter changes

-2017–present: Presenter changes, Gadget Show Live axed, and revamp
+2017–2022: Craig Charles, a return to studio links, and Gadget Show Live axed

 At the end of the 24th series of The Gadget Show, it was announced that Bradbury had decided to quit the show after 12 years.
 A day later, it was confirmed that Amy Williams would also leave.
 Furthermore, it was also announced that The Gadget Show Live had been axed in 2017 in favour of a new technology show taking place at Westfield London.
 The 25th series saw the show have a revamp.
 Channel 5 were keeping quiet as to what would happen in the new series.

 On 17 February 2017, it was announced that Craig Charles and Georgie Barrat would replace Amy Williams and Jason Bradbury for the 25th series and would host alongside Ortis Deley and Jon Bentley.
 It was also announced that the show would return to a studio base in Birmingham and would air from 10 March 2017 for 12 episodes.
 The new Gadget Show logo teaser was released on the official Facebook page on 14 February 2017.

 The show in its 26th and 27th series continued with the hosts from the 25th series with all studio filming taking place to the south of Birmingham in the 'Studio 212' complex operated by the privately owned company drp.

+2022–2023: 'Gadget HQ' era and title changes

 After series 35, Charles confirmed that he would not be returning to the show.
 For series 36, the format was changed so that the studio was replaced by on location filming at Gadget HQ, a residential property used by the show, and the focus of the show altered to concentrate on assisting families and households with technological solutions to help their lives including money saving with Wallop and sustainability with new experts Charlotte Williams and Bianca Foley.
 As part of this, Charles' role was discontinued and a replacement was not put in place.
 For the new format, the name was changed to The Gadget Show: Better Tech, Better Life.
-In 2023, the name was changed to The Gadget Show: Shop Smart, Save Money.
+In 2023, the name was changed twice further: a block of programmes airing from March amended the sub-title to The Gadget Show: Shop Smart, Save Money with a further sequence of programmes from 9 June dropped the Gadget Show name after 19 years, adopting the title The Good Gadget Guide: Shop Smart Save Money, retaining the same presenters, opening titles, theme tune and format as the preceding series and as of September 2023 it was announced that Angellica Bell would be joining the presenting team.
+With Bell's arrival, the Good Gadget Guide title was dropped and the show relaunched as Shop Smart, Save Money.
+Deley, Barratt and Bentley remained with the programme.
+In 2024, Bell was replaced by Gaby Roslin, who had been a presenter of Channel 5's previous incarnation of Shop Smart, Save Money in 2018, which was otherwise unconnected to The Gadget Show.